mayeco/patagonia/schema.md

 ## ⚠️ CRITICAL AI EXECUTION RULES

-**DO NOT GET STUCK**: Complete schema discovery within 5 search attempts/paths max; then ask the developer for a path and STOP.
+**DO NOT GET STUCK**: Complete schema discovery within 5 search attempts/paths, maximum; then ask the developer for a path and STOP.

 **NON-DESTRUCTIVE**: Never modify project files or execute migrations/DB commands.